godotengine/godot-docs/classes/class_animationnodestatemachine.rst

 Description
 -----------

 Contains multiple root nodes as children in a graph.
 Each node is used as a state, and provides multiple functions to alternate between states.
-Retrieve the AnimationNodeStateMachinePlayback object from the :ref:`AnimationTree<class_AnimationTree>` node to control it programatically.
+Retrieve the AnimationNodeStateMachinePlayback object from the :ref:`AnimationTree<class_AnimationTree>` node to control it programmatically.

 ::